aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 * Extraction of all HTML document images in a ZIP archive
 * Recognition of text content of an image using the OCR service and its import into HTML document.
 * Recognition of text content of an image, import into HTML document with further translation to other languages.
+* Detection of keywords in the HTML text content.

 See [API Reference](https://apireference.aspose.cloud/html/) for full API specification.